mmistakes/minimal-mistakes/_posts/2023-03-03-incontext-influences.md

 When example are grouped into their respective influence percentile bins and used for ICL, we observe a positive and steady validation improvements in most models and tasks.

-Notably, there is a stark contrast between the good and bad in-context examples: a 22.2% difference on the task WSC and 21.5% difference on the task WIC when examples from the top bin are used instead of examples from the bottom bin on OPT-30B.
+Notably, we highlight a stark contrast between the good and bad in-context examples: a 22.2% difference on the task WSC and 21.5% difference on the task WIC when top-bin examples are used instead of bottom-bin examples on OPT-30B.
-This effect also extends to examples in the middle influence bins, where our selection method also produces stable and predictable results.
+This positive trend also extends to examples in the middle influence bins, where our selection method also produces stable and predictable results.

 ### What separate good examples?
 Since influence-based selection uncovers the disparity between the good and bad examples, a natural follow-up is asking what makes these examples different.
-Prior work has associated various characteristics with ICL exemplars such as perplexity, and a similarity distance to the validation set.
+Prior work has associated various characteristics with ICL exemplars such as perplexity and a similarity distance to test examples.
-Quantitively, we find little to no correlation between these characteristics and in-context influences:
+Quantitively, we find little to no correlation between these characteristics and in-context influences, as shown in the plots below:

 {% include gallery id="signals" layout="" caption="On Superglue-WIC, in-context influences do not correlate with any known example characteristics in many-shot ICL." %}

-Qualitatively, some harmful in-context examples appear to be "unnatural", such as example `#12444` in the task PIQA:
+We also analyze some examples qualitatively.
+We identify few instances of harmful examples that also appear to be "unnatural", such as example `#12444` in the task PIQA:
  <p style="font-family: Courier;text-align: center;">Goal: flashlight<br>Answer: shines a light</p>

-In these cases, we hypothesize that a better template (e.g. one where <span style="font-family:Courier;">Goal:</span> and <span style="font-family:Courier;">Answer:</span> get switched) could improve the performance of some low-performing examples.
+In these cases, we hypothesize that a better prompt template (e.g. switching the <span style="font-family:Courier;">Goal</span> and <span style="font-family:Courier;">Answer</span> in the above example) could improve the performance of some low-performing examples.

 We list other examples sampled from the top and bottom influence bins on GPT-NeoX (20B).
 Do you suspect any qualitative differences that separate the good and bad examples in these tasks?